Incoherent charge transport in an organic polariton condensate: Model

+Incoherent charge transfer between neighboring molecules can occur due to tunneling matrix elements.
+Hopping can proceed via two channels, LUMO-LUMO (labeled $L$) which interchanges molecules in the states $\ket{D},\ket{\da}$ and HOMO-HOMO (labeled $H$) which interchanges molecules in the states $\ket{D},\ket{\ua}$.
+Figure~\ref{fig:dhop}(a) illustrates hopping in the $L$ channel.
+We will consider a single hopping process at a time.
+As such, we will consider a \emph{single} negatively charged molecule described by Eq.~\eqref{eq:hp} along with $N$ neutral optically active molecules described by Eq.~\eqref{eq:htc}.
+The operators describing hopping from molecule $p$ to $q$ are

+Associated with these operators are bare hopping amplitudes $J^L, J^H$ in each channel.
+If we were to consider positively charged molecules and hopping of holes, the relation between $L$, $H$ and $\da$, $\ua$ would swap.

-In the following we will calculate the probabilities and energies of the final states of the hopping process, and thus find how the overall hopping rate is modified by the presence of a polariton condensate.
-Before each hopping event, we assume the whole system is in the lowest energy state for the given $N_{ex}$.
-Our starting state is thus a condensate of lower polaritons, along with a charged molecule, $p$, in its relaxed state.
-Using the notation for eigenstates of Eqs.~(\ref{eq:htc})--(\ref{eq:hp}) introduced above, we write this state as $\ket{\Psi_{q}^{0}\Phi_{p}^{0}}$, and take the energy of this as a reference $\varepsilon_{0,0}\equiv0$.
-We have added subscripts $p$, $q$ to the states to indicate which of the sites $p$, $q$ is optically active and which is charged.
+Below, we will calculate the probabilities and energies of the final states after hopping, and thus find how the overall hopping rate is modified by the presence of a polariton condensate.
+Before hopping, we assume the whole system is in the lowest energy state for a given number of excitations $N_{ex}$.
+This state is a condensate of lower polaritons along with a charged molecule, $p$, in its relaxed state.
+Using the notation for eigenstates introduced above, this state can be written as $\ket{\Psi_{\aset^\prime \cup \{q\}}^{0}\Phi_{p}^{0}}$.
+Here $\aset^\prime$ indicates the set of $N-1$ molecules in the active sector not involved in the hopping, while $\aset^\prime \cup \{q\}$ indicates the set of all active molecules before the hopping event, which includes also the molecule $q$ that is involved in the hopping.
+In the following we will take the energy of this state as a reference $\varepsilon_{0,0}\equiv 0$.